agonzalez218/JavaChessProject/README.md

 # JavaChessProject | September 2022
 This project is my own game of Chess made in Java.
 This project was done to test my ability as well as give me more experience with larger projects.
 I obtained the images from Wikipedia: <a href="https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent"> link to page</a>.
-The rest of the code and formatting is my own done with a week of work through my personal time. <br/>
+The rest of the code and formatting is my own done with a week of work through my personal time.
+Sample gameplay can be found below with section links and other game information. <br/>

 ## Section Links
 [Game Rules](#game-rules)<br/>